10 Best U.S. Vacation Destinations for LGBTQ+ Families

 View of Seattle and Space Needle (Photo: @natemueller via Twenty20)

-While the city is known for constant rain, summer in Seattle is generally sunny and gorgeous.
-For the ultimate family vacation, come the last weekend of June for Seattle’s Pride weekend, when the region’s thriving gay community takes center stage and there’s a huge LGBTQ+ parade and picnic.
+While the city has a rainy reputation, summer in Seattle is generally sunny and gorgeous.
+For the ultimate family vacation, come the last weekend of June for Seattle’s Pride weekend, when the region’s thriving gay community takes center stage and there’s a huge LGBTQ+ parade and picnic celebrating the city’s queer communities.

 4. Denver, Colorado

-In addition to its thriving LGBTQ+ scene and annual PrideFest summer festival, Denver is also city for the #FitFam with so many outdoor adventures right downtown, from 85 miles of bike trails to the manmade whitewater kayak chutes at Confluence Park.
+In addition to its thriving LGBTQ+ scene and annual PrideFest summer festival, Denver is also a great destination for active families since it has so many outdoor adventures right downtown—including 85 miles of bike trails and the manmade whitewater kayak chutes at Confluence Park.
 And just outside the city, there’s a world of hiking and camping as it’s only an hour and a half from Rocky Mountain National Park.

 TRAVEL WITH TEENAGERS: 10 Best Vacation Ideas for Families with Teens

 But for something incredibly special—especially for music lovers—plan your trip around a concert at Red Rocks.
-The open-air outdoor amphitheater in Red Rocks Park has some of the best acoustics in the world.
+The open-air outdoor amphitheater in Red Rocks Park has some of the best acoustics in the world and hosts big-name acts.

 5. Oahu, Hawaii

-All of the Hawaiian islands are LGBTQ-friendly vacation spots (Photo: @jl_johnson via Twenty20)
+All of the Hawaiian islands are LGBTQ-friendly vacation spots, so the right island for your family will depend on your interests (Photo: Robert Linder via Unsplash)

-All of the Hawaiian islands are very LGBTQ-friendly, so if you’re a same sex couple planning a family vacation to the Aloha State and don’t know which island to choose, it just depends on your family’s personality.
+All of the Hawaiian islands are very LGBTQ-friendly, so if you’re a same sex couple planning a family vacation to the Aloha State and don’t know which island to choose, the right fit will depend on your family’s interests.
 If you love the outdoors and hiking, Kauai is your island.
 If you love hanging out in the water and snorkeling all day, look to Maui (a particularly great spot for winter vacations when you can watch humpback whales on their annual migratory journey).

 6. San Diego, California